Climate activist gains 11% of Australia's AGL Energy, to vote against company split - NewsBreak

 “The AGL Energy demerger is on track to be completed by the end of next month,” it said in a statement ahead of receiving Cannon-Brookes’ letter.

-In a tweet on Monday, Cannon-Brookes, co-founder of software company Atlassian Corp (TEAM.O), released a sunset photo of the New South Wales Highlands, saying "Stunning country we're lucky enough to live in.
-Let's keep it that way."
+In a tweet on Monday, Cannon-Brookes, co-founder of software company Atlassian Corp, released a sunset photo of the New South Wales Highlands, saying “Stunning country we’re lucky enough to live in.
+Let’s keep it that way.”

 In his letter, he said AGL Australia and Accel would “emerge as two weaker, interdependent entities that are more costly to run” and said he expects their total value would be worth less than AGL’s current value.